deckhouse/virtualization/docs/INSTALL.md

 Successful startup of the operating system is determined by the following criteria:

-  * correct installation and booting of the OS;
+* Correct installation and booting of the OS.
-  * uninterrupted operation of key components such as networking and storage;
+* Uninterrupted operation of key components such as networking and storage.
-  * no crashes or errors during operation.
+* No crashes or errors during operation.

-For Linux family operating systems it is recommended to use guest OS images with `cloud-init` support, which allows initializing virtual machines after their creation.
+For Linux family operating systems, it is recommended to use guest OS images with `cloud-init` support, which allows initializing virtual machines after their creation.

 For Windows family operating systems, the platform supports initialization with [autounattend](https://learn.microsoft.com/ru-ru/windows-hardware/manufacture/desktop/windows-setup-automation-overview) installation.

 ## Supported virtual machine configurations

-Maximum number of cores supported: `254`
+- Maximum number of cores supported: `248`.
-Maximum amount of RAM: `1024 GB`
+- Maximum amount of RAM: `1024 GB`.

-## Supported Storage Systems
+## Supported storage systems

 Virtual machines use `PersistentVolume` resources.
 To manage these resources and allocate disk space within the cluster, one or more supported storage systems must be installed: